cnguy/kayn/README.md

 Check out [SUMMONER-V3](https://github.com/ChauTNguyen/kindred-api/wiki/SUMMONER-V3) or [STATIC-DATA-V3](https://github.com/ChauTNguyen/kindred-api/wiki/STATIC-DATA-V3) to see what I mean.

+**Note that all standard endpoints covered but tournament endpoints!
+The documentation is still in the works, but you should be able to find everything you need in every section (just scroll down a lot lol).**

 # Table of Contents:
 * [Core Features](#core-features)
 * [How the Methods Work](#how-the-methods-work)